-So, when the enemy flexes his muscles on you, put on the full armor of God, so you can stand against his stupid tricks and schemes.
+With all this, when the enemy flexes his muscles on you, put on the full armor of God, so you can stand against his stupid tricks and schemes.

 Don’t stand “terrified”.
 Stand firm, bold, and watch the salvation of your God.
 Instead of being paralyzed by fear, determine in your heart to love your flesh-covered enemy; act justly, and reflect Christ in EVERY interaction with them.

 I know it’s hard, but I’m talking to myself too.
-I’m also sharing what has definitely worked for me throughout the years.

 NO!
 Don’t be a chump, Christian Sister!

-And whatever you do, don’t buckle or become intimidated!
+Again, whatever you do, don’t buckle or become intimidated!